|Fact Sheet Resources> Life with a single kidney * How to look after your kidneys

 What does Chronic Kidney Disease mean?

-If you lose over 1/3 of your kidney function for over 3 months, it is called Chronic Kidney Disease or CKD.
+If you lose over one third of your kidney function for over 3 months, it is called Chronic Kidney Disease or CKD.

 Sometimes kidney disease leads to kidney failure, which requires dialysis or a kidney transplant to keep you alive.
 Early detection and treatment can help prevent kidney failure and the need for dialysis or transplant treatment.